-Pulmonary atresia (uh-TREE-zhuh) is a heart defect present at birth (congenital) that's normally diagnosed within the first few hours or days of life.
-In pulmonary atresia, the valve that lets blood out of the heart to go to your baby's lungs (pulmonary valve) doesn't form correctly.
+Pulmonary atresia (uh-TREE-zhuh) is a heart defect present at birth (congenital) that's usually diagnosed soon after birth.
+In pulmonary atresia, the valve that lets blood out of the heart to go to the lungs (pulmonary valve) doesn't form correctly.

-These passages are necessary when your baby is developing in the womb and they normally close soon after birth.
+These passages are necessary when a baby is developing in the womb, and they typically close soon after birth.
 Babies with pulmonary atresia typically have a bluish cast to their skin because they aren't getting enough oxygen.

 Pulmonary atresia is a life-threatening situation.
-Procedures to correct your baby's heart condition and medications to help your baby's heart work more effectively are the first steps to treat pulmonary atresia.
+Procedures to correct a baby's heart condition and medications to help a baby's heart work more effectively are the first steps to treat pulmonary atresia.

-If your baby is born with pulmonary atresia, symptoms will be noticeable soon after birth.
-Pulmonary atresia symptoms may show up within hours to several days.
-Your baby's signs and symptoms may include:
+If a baby is born with pulmonary atresia, symptoms will be noticeable soon after birth.
+Signs and symptoms might include: